riordan/Logseq/pages/logseq.md

 			- TODO Review your schedule for the day
 			- TODO Review your schedule for the week
 			- TODO [Omnifocus](omnifocus://) task review
+		- Main
+		  collapsed:: true
 			- ## Today I worked on:
 			- ## I had these meetings:
 			- ## Wrapup
 				- What did you accomplish today?
 				- What did you learn today?
 				- What do you want to do tomorrow?
 		- ## Scratch
+		-
 		- TODO